vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

   - [Use Custom Trusted CA Certificates](#custom_cert)
   - [Authorize Access to an Insecure Private Registry Server](#registry)

 For simplicity, unless stated otherwise, these examples assume that the vSphere environment uses trusted certificates signed by a known Certificate Authority (CA), so the `--thumbprint` option is not specified.
 Similarly, all examples that do not relate explicitly to certificate use specify the `--tls-noverify` option.

 For detailed descriptions of all of the `vic-machine create` options, see [Virtual Container Host Deployment Options](vch_installer_options.md).

 <a name="basic"></a>
 ## Basic Deployment Examples ##

+The examples in this section demonstrate the deployment of virtual container hosts in different vSphere environments.

 <a name="esxi"></a>
 ### Deploy to an ESXi Host with no Resource Pools and a Single Datastore###